Perth-Artifactory/website/src/pages/area-lasers.md

 Regardless of your experience level, we're here to help you make the most of our laser cutting services.
 If you're doing a one-off project, we recommend having our expert team handle your laser cutting needs.
 Our trained operators will help ensure your design is executed flawlessly, maintaining the highest level of safety and precision.

 However, if you wish to make laser cutting a regular facet of your creativity or work, we encourage you to join one of our hands-on training courses.
-Our comprehensive lessons go beyond the basics—we endeavour to take you from never having touched a laser cutter to operating it safely, effectively, and unsupervised.
+Our comprehensive lessons go beyond the basics — we endeavour to take you from never having touched a laser cutter to operating it safely, effectively, and unsupervised.

 Our training covers:
 * Safety procedures and guidelines